 Use a Reliable Power Source: Ensure your vehicle’s battery is in good condition.
 A weak battery might not only give inaccurate scan results but could also reset the scanner or the vehicle’s computer.

-- Consult the Vehicle’s Manual: Your vehicle’s owner manual may have specific recommendations or warnings about the use of diagnostic tools like OBD2 scanners.
+- Consult the Vehicle’s Manual: Your vehicle’s owner manual may have specific recommendations or warnings about the use of diagnostic tools like scanner for cars.

 Can an OBD Scanner Damage Your Car?